Myasthenia Gravis Plasma & Serum Samples

 Myasthenia gravis (MG) is a rare long-term condition that causes muscle weakness.
 It most commonly affects the muscles that control the eyes and eyelids, facial expressions, chewing, swallowing and speaking.

 But it can affect most parts of the body.
 Myasthenia gravis (MG) disease can occur regardless of race, gender and age.
-Myasthenia gravis typically starting in women under 40 and men over 60.
-Myasthenia gravis disease is not thought to be directly inherited nor contagious, but may occur in more than one member of the same family.
+Moreover, Myasthenia gravis typically starting in women under 40 and men over 60.
+Myasthenia gravis disease does not have researchers thinking it is directly inherited nor contagious, but it may occur in more than one member of the same family.

 About 10 percent of patients with myasthenia gravis experience a potentially life-threatening complication in which these respiratory muscles weaken to the point that breathing is dangerously impaired, and the affected individual requires ventilation assistance.

-This respiratory failure, called a myasthenic crisis, may be triggered by stresses such as infections or reactions to medications.
+This respiratory failure, which we call a myasthenic crisis, may be triggered by stresses such as infections or reactions to medications.

-It is not transmitted via intimate or any form of human contact There is no known cure for myasthenia gravis, but there are many effective treatments available that can make managing life with myasthenia gravis easier.
+It does not transmit via intimate or any form of human contact.
+There is no known cure for myasthenia gravis, but there are many effective treatments available that can make managing life with myasthenia gravis easier.

 Myasthenia gravis (MG) is treatable with drugs that suppress the immune system or boost the signals between nerve and muscle.
 Surgeries and other procedures are also helpful in many cases.